mxc-commons/znd-servicemanager/README.md

 $ vendor/bin/phpbench run --report=aggregate
 ```

-On Windows phpbench you have to
+On Windows you have to

 ```bash
 $ vendor/bin/phpbench run benchmarks --report=aggregate